 “I know.
 You will, in time.”
 She kissed me again.
 “I want you to go with your friend.
 I want you to go with Ser Davos.
 If you are with him I know you will be safe.
 And… I have ways to find safety for myself.
 I don’t want you to worry about me.”

 “I know you’re scared.
 I am, too.
 But it must be this way.
-We must go, and quickly, and in separate ways.”
+We must go, and quickly, and in separate directions, where these terrible people cannot find us.”
 Tears were in her eyes.
 I nearly started crying myself but I bit my lip, hard, to keep the sobs down.
 She gripped my shoulders.
 “We won’t let our fears drive us, Cadmon.
 We’ll face them and overcome them.
-I was afraid of disappointing my father when I couldn’t read more than a few words, and I was even more afraid when he sent me here.
+I was afraid of disappointing my father when I couldn’t read more than a few words, and even more afraid of going to Dragonstone to serve the Targaryens.
+I was so afraid that I ran from my father, from his love and hopes, from any of my prospects.
+I let my fear carry me on waves to these halls.
 But because of that, I had you.
 And you are the best thing that’s ever happened to me.
 I will always love your father for that.”

 I sniffled.
 She squeezed my shoulders.